5 Benefits of Earned Value Management (EVM)

 Earned Value Management (EVM) is not a perfect fit for all types of projects.
 For example, short-term projects, low risk projects, or projects using agile development techniques may not benefit from a full Earned Value Management System (though they may still benefit from a scaled or tailored EVMS).
-But for most projects, where there is a risk to on-time, on-budget delivery, and where cost and schedule need to be managed, they will do well to utilize EVM.
+But for most projects, where there is a risk to on-time, on-budget delivery, and where cost and schedule need to be managed, earned value management benefits the project greatly.

-Here are five benefits to implementing EVM on your project:
+Here are five benefits of earned value management (EVM) for your project:

 Anyone who is invested in a project will want to know how things are progressing at a given point in time.
+An earned value management system can help with that.
 Typically, status is provided in the form of Percent Complete.
 But what does it mean if someone says that a project is 50% complete?

 Time?
 Does 50% complete mean that three months have elapsed on a 6-month long project?